kev-wes/2024_heart_attack_mlops/README.md

     * [ ] 0 points: No instructions on how to run the code at all, the data is missing
     * [ ] 2 points: Some instructions are there, but they are not complete OR instructions are clear and complete, the code works, but the data is missing
     * [x] 4 points: Instructions are clear, it's easy to run the code, and it works.
 The versions for all the dependencies are specified.
-      * ✅ I used pipenv so that all versions for all dependencies are specified.
+      * 🟠 I used pipenv so that all versions for all dependencies are specified.
 Additionally I provide instructions to run the code above.
+ToDo: Bundle everything in Docker to make startup easy.
 * Best practices
     * [x] There are unit tests (1 point)
       * 🚩 cf. HW6.1 to 6.3 and video 6.1.
 Create unit tests for data preparation script.